You may also enjoy our related review of the top standard-size strollers.

 Second: Adjustable Handlebar

 What kind of suspension to consider will depend on how often you plan to run and the kind of surfaces you plan to run on.
 In short, the rougher the ground, the better the suspension should be.
 Many of the cheaper models in our review did not have individual shocks, which leads us to believe that the manufacturers don't really expect you to run with them.
 Our Best Value winner, the Baby Trend Expedition, is a good example of this.
+Its lack of shocks and adjustable tracking make it a poor choice for serious runners.

 Fourth: Additional Features